All 12 Verb Tenses in English – Past, Present and Future Verbs

 - I, You, We, They, He, She, It: had traveled by car when the bus arrived.

 For colloquial English, we don’t use past perfect continuous very often.
-But in text books, it’s a bit more common.
+But in textbooks, it’s a bit more common.
 This very tense has a complete action that happened before a second action.
 But in this case, you can describe how long.

 PAST PERFECT CONTINUOUS/PROGRESSIVE EXAMPLES: